 Map Guide to Sapporo Beer Museum

-Many thanks to Sapporo City Tourism Office for letting us experience this years Sapporo Snow Festival in Hokkaido Prefecture.
+Many thanks to Sapporo City Tourism Office for letting us experience the Sapporo Snow Festival in Hokkaido Prefecture.

 - 68th Sapporo Snow Festival 2017: Trump, Pikachu, Star Wars and other Amazing Ice Sculptures

 - Top Picks: 10 Best Hotels in Sapporo, Japan

 - Sapporo City Guide: Satisfy your Wanderlust in Sapporo, Japan

 - Sapporo Travel Guide: The Capital City of Hokkaido, Japan